 Step 2 – get the sample providers and configuration files

 Update: stop reading now and go to the UIforETW announcement.
 UIforETW is a UI for recording ETW traces and it handles steps 2, 3, 4, 5, and 6, with much less hassle than using wprui.
 Plus I think it’s easier to learn and configure, it’s open source, and it has some handy features that wprui lacks.
 So please stop reading here.

 You can skip this step if you want – it’s only needed for recording traces with custom ETW providers.
 But if you use xperf significantly you’ll definitely want to do this – getting custom events into ETW traces makes them far easier to analyze.
 However you don’t need this for your first trace.

-You can download my sample user-mode ETW providers from ftp://ftp.cygnus-software.com/pub/MultiProvider.zip.
+You can download my sample user-mode ETW providers from ftp://ftp.cygnus-software.com/pub/MultiProvider.zip (sorry, these are gone now, replaced by UIforETW).
 This .zip file has been updated since the original post.
 Configuration files for wprui and wpa were added, and a –inputlogger option was added that turns the executable into a very handy key logger – all mouse and keyboard events are emitted as ETW events which can be recorded using the steps in this article.
 This can be very helpful in trace investigations, but don’t use this illicitly.